-27. Leases
+30. Leases

-(i) The Company has lease contracts for factory building used in its operations.
+- (i) The Company has lease contracts for factory building used in its operations.
 Generally, the Company is restricted from assigning and subleasing the leased assets.
 The Company also has certain leases of guest house and other equipment with lease terms of 12 months or less.
-The Company applies the 'short-term lease' recognition exemptions for these leases.

-(ii) Impact of Ind AS 116 on the statement of profit and loss:
+The Company applies the 'short-term lease' recognition exemptions for these leases. - (ii) Impact of Ind AS 116 on the statement of profit and loss

-Particulars For the period from 14 October 2021 to 31 March 2022 Interest on lease liabilities 20.51 Depreciation of Right-of-use assets (refer note 18) - Impact on the statement of profit and loss for the year 20.51
+Particulars For the year ended March 2023 For the year ended March 2022 Interest on lease liabilities 91.00 20.51 Depreciation of Right-of-use assets (refer note 20) 201.59 - Impact on the Statement of Profit and Loss for the year 291.59 20.51

-(iii) Amount recognised in the statement of cash flows:
+(iii) Amount recognised in the statement of cash flows

-Particulars For the period from

-14 October 2021 to

-31 March 2022

-Recognition of finance lease liabilities due to Ind AS 116 117.44
+Particulars For the year ended 31 March 2023 For the year ended 31 March 2022 Recognition of finance lease liabilities due to Ind AS 116 322.90 117.44

-28. Fair value hierarchy
+31. Fair value hierarchy

-This section explains the judgements and estimates made in determining the fair values of the financial statements that are
+This section explains the judgements and estimates made in determining the fair values of the financial statements that are;